Introduction

 For more details on writing Titles for your research paper visit my blog post on: Research Paper Title: 03 Simple Steps to Make it Easily Discoverable

-2. Giving an overview of the Survey paper through the “Abstract” Section
+2. Giving an Overview of the Survey Paper Through the “Abstract” Section

 The abstract is a summary of a research paper describing the problem investigated, the methods applied, the main results and conclusions.
 Abstracts are a good way to summarise the key contents of a paper, from the research it uses to the ideas you want to share with the reader.